 And further reading in our collections;

-30 Children's Books featuring Autistic Characters
+40 Children's Books about Autism or featuring an Autistic Character

 Dyslexia Friendly Books for ages 5+ to teen